 Does the facilitator appear healthy, and do they practice what they preach?
 Are they grounded, competent, and present for you?
 Are they providing you proper education during the colonic experience?

 My hope is the facilitator you are considering will examine the bigger picture, and will approach you personally and your health challenges as an individual, not as just another person coming into their office.
 Using large amounts of water during the session, and selling you products, or suggesting some other type of protocol, and expecting you to come back the next day or next week, these not the solutions I would propose.

-As stated by the FDA, Code of Federal Regulations Title 21, colon hydrotherapy must be administered by a Class 2 device.
+As stated by the FDA in the Code of Federal Regulations Title 21, Colonic Irrigation (colon hydrotherapy), can only be administered while using a Class 2 device.
 This may be your deciding factor when choosing a therapist and is very important.
 Open or Closed System, Ford or Chevy.
 Ask the therapist to confirm they are using Class 2 registered and cleared equipment.
-If they don't know, or they are using a Class 1 or non-registered equipment, then you are technically and possibly not legally receiving colon hydrotherapy, by definition of the FDA.
+If they don't know, or they are using a Class 1 or non-registered equipment, then you are technically and possibly not legally receiving colon hydrotherapy, by the FDA's definition.
 If you have any questions regarding the equipment, please contact me.

 Please consider using only one-time use disposable speculum or rectal nozzles.
 To autoclave the stainless steel speculum and then reuse it on another person for colon hydrotherapy is a common practice, for some.
 Given the probability of cross contamination, personally I would not jeopardize myself or endanger the clients who come to my facility; this is just common sense.

 Determine the device is functioning properly.
 Please have the therapist demonstrate the sanitation procedures of the device.
 If ever in question, ask them to produce documentation the device has been factory serviced and calibrated, and the device has separate water filters which have been replaced within a responsible amount of time.